mullerdavid/hass_EinkFrame/README.md

 ### Dependencies

 For the calendars and tasks, [O365 integration](https://github.com/RogerSelwyn/O365-HomeAssistant) was installed to HA.
 For the weather, the built-in [OpenWeatherMap integration](https://www.home-assistant.io/integrations/openweathermap/) was used.
-Added twice with daily and hourly forecast variants (just modify long/lat slightly to add multiple).
 For the fonts, [Verdana](https://learn.microsoft.com/en-us/typography/font-list/verdana) and [Material Design Icons](https://github.com/google/material-design-icons) were used.

 ### HA Long-Lived Access Token